Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Introduction

 \section{Introduction}

 \ac{RL} has demonstrated exceptional performance and achieved major breakthroughs across a diverse spectrum of decision-making challenges.
 This success spans domains from mastering complex environments like video games \citep{mnih2013playing, mnih2015human, rainbow} and strategic board games \citep{silver2016mastering, silver2017mastering}, to solving high-dimensional problems in continuous control \citep{haarnoja2018soft, ppo}.
-Noteworthy applications include learning complex locomotion skills \citep{haarnoja2018softapp, rudin2022learning} and enabling sophisticated, real-world capabilities such as robotic manipulation \citep{andrychowicz2020learning, lu2025vla}.
-The foundation of this success lies primarily in Deep RL, initiated by the introduction of the \ac{DQN} \citep{mnih2013playing}, which marked the first successful application of deep neural networks in \ac{RL}.
-To make that happen, \cite{mnih2013playing} introduce various techniques to mitigate mainly the deadly triad issue \citep{van2018deep} due to the usage of function approximators, off-policy data, and target bootstrapping.
+Noteworthy applications include learning complex locomotion skills \citep{haarnoja2018softapp, rudin2022learning} and enabling sophisticated, real-world capabilities such as robotic manipulation \citep{andrychowicz2020learning, lu2025vla}.The foundation of this success lies primarily in Deep RL, initiated by the introduction of the \ac{DQN} \citep{mnih2013playing}, which marked the first successful application of deep neural networks in \ac{RL}.
+To make that happen, \cite{mnih2013playing} introduce various techniques to mitigate mainly the deadly triad issue \citep{sutton1998reinforcement,van2018deep} due to the usage of function approximators, off-policy data, and target bootstrapping.
 Particularly, \cite{mnih2013playing} introduce the concept of \textit{target networks} to mitigate the negative impact of the deadly triad issue \citep{zhang2021breaking}, where the regression target is computed using a lagged copy of the online network to promote stability during training.
 This prevents the online network from directly chasing its own rapidly changing estimates, thereby mitigating the problem of \textit{moving targets}.
-A problem that presents a challenge and obstacle towards using fresh estimates from the online network.
+A problem that presents an obstacle towards using fresh estimates from the online network.
 While the target network has been highly successful in improving stability and convergence, it inherently slows down learning since updates are based on delayed targets.
 This naturally raises an important question: \textit{how can we accelerate learning by leveraging the most recent online estimates while still preserving the stability of the training process?}